MarkP88/racket-coin/README.md

 You can run [DrRacket](https://racket-lang.org/) with `main.rkt`, or run `make` or `make run` from the command line.

 Some readings related to the project:
-- Logic is based on [this tutorial](https://medium.com/programmers-blockchain/create-simple-blockchain-java-tutorial-from-scratch-6eeed3cb03fa) (with over-simplified transactions logic).
+- Logic is based on [this tutorial](https://medium.com/programmers-blockchain/create-simple-blockchain-java-tutorial-from-scratch-6eeed3cb03fa) (with over-simplified transactions logic (no UTXO and just checks logic for the current inputs/outputs)).
 - Short theoretical tutorial [here](https://blockgeeks.com/guides/what-is-bitcoin/).
 - Bitcoin paper [here](https://bitcoin.org/bitcoin.pdf).